Hepatitis C Virus Genotype, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 An "Undetected" or "Indeterminate" HCV genotype result does not rule-out active HCV infection.
 Test results should be correlated with routine serologic and molecular-based testing, as well as clinical presentation.
+Specimens with indeterminate results will be automatically evaluated with the subsequent test HCVGR / Hepatitis C Virus Genotype Resolution, Serum.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.